Signs of Lyme disease that appear on your skin

 Signs of Lyme disease

-If you find a sign of Lyme disease on your skin, see your primary doctor right away.
+If you see a rash or another sign of Lyme disease on your skin, see your primary doctor right away.
 When caught early and treated, Lyme disease can be cured with antibiotics and most people recover fully.

 Lyme disease is caused by a bite from a black-legged tick.
-This bite can deliver the microbe that causes the disease.
 If you are bitten by this tick and develop Lyme disease, you may see a bull’s-eye rash.
 It’s a common sign of Lyme disease, but it’s not the only sign.

 Lyme disease occurs in stages.
 Here’s what you may see on your skin during each stage.